 (Fareham, Hants, UK)

+Hi all.
 I'd like to erect a 12'x12' substantial shed to use as an art space.
 It will be near a boundary and the regs state that it can only be a max of 2500mm high as a consequence.
 However, I still want a decent internal height so am trying to work out how to "sink" the internal floor area below ground level to maintain the internal height.

 I plan on laying a thick concrete base which is larger than the shed footprint, say 14'x'14' so that the concrete edges can help withstand the side forces from surrounding soil.